magikm18/path/README.md

 # path

-`path` finds a valid file in the $PATH variable; it more or less implements the functionality of `write`.
+`path` finds a valid file in the $PATH variable; it more or less implements the functionality of `which`.

 ## Synopsis